Wolf Pack debuts new food truck, expands meal options

 |0

-This work, Wolf Pack debuts new food truck, expands meal options [Image 3 of 3], by SSgt Sadie Colbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wolf Pack debuts new food truck, expands meal options, by SSgt Sadie Colbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT